OURadar/RadarHub/README.md

 - All input/output gets picked up by backhaul
 - Backhaul serves as the middle party to facilitate one-to-one or one-to-many messaging
 - Payloads from a radar get broadcast to all users in a specific group by worker _backhaul_
-- Radar reporter does not receive anything from the radar itself (different behavior than a chat room)
+- A radar reporter does not receive anything from the radar itself (different behavior than a chat room)

 # (Evolving) Concept of Operations